 Compare the SHA384 hash on that screen to the SHA384 hash you received in the instructions above — they should match!
 You will also see the associated transaction ID, consensus timestamp, topic ID, sequence #, running hash, and link to network explorers.

 Back on the Council Meeting Minutes page, you’ll see a button labeled “VERIFY ON EXPLORERS” (this link is the same one found in the HCS TXN INFO, in the very last row).
-This tool aggregates transactions across multiple network explorers (today this includes Kabuto, DragonGlass, and Hedera); this ensures a strong confidence level in the information and is more decentralized than only verifying on one network explorer.
+This tool aggregates transactions across multiple network explorers (this includes HashScan and DragonGlass); this ensures a strong confidence level in the information and is more decentralized than only verifying on one network explorer.